Hoodoo (spirituality): Antebellum era

-Frederick Douglass, a formerly enslaved person, abolitionist, and author wrote in his autobiography that he sought spiritual assistance from an enslaved conjurer named Sandy Jenkins.
+Frederick Douglass, a formerly enslaved abolitionist and author, wrote in his autobiography that he sought spiritual assistance from an enslaved conjurer named Sandy Jenkins.
 Sandy told Douglass to follow him into the woods, where they found a root that Sandy told Douglass to carry in his right pocket to prevent any white man from whipping him.
 Douglass carried the root on his right side as instructed by Sandy and hoped the root would work when he returned to the plantation.
 The cruel slave-breaker, Mr. Covey, told Douglass to do some work, but as Mr. Covey approached Douglass, Douglass had the strength and courage to resist Mr. Covey and defeated him after they fought.
 Covey never bothered Douglass again.
 In his autobiography, Douglass believed the root given to him by Sandy prevented him from being whipped by Mr. Covey.

 Conjure for African Americans is a form of resistance against white supremacy.
 African American conjurers were seen as a threat by white Americans because slaves went to free and enslaved conjurers to receive charms for protection and revenge against their enslavers.
 Enslaved Black people used Hoodoo to bring about justice on American plantations by poisoning enslavers and conjuring death onto their oppressors.